Linus-Mussmaecher/rucola/README.md

 If no default vault is know yet, rucola will open in the current directory.
 If you want to open a directory different from your default vault, you can pass the target as a positional argument, e.g. `rucola .` or `rucola ~/other/stuff`.

-### Overview Screen
+### Select Screen

-Rucola initially launches into the *overview screen*.
+Rucola initially launches into the *select screen*.
-Here you will find an (unordered) list of all notes currently indexed by rucola, some statistics and a search bar.
+Here you will find an (unordered) list overview of all notes currently indexed by rucola, some statistics and a search bar.
 The statistics refer to two environments:
  - The *global environment* consists of all notes currently indexed by rucola and can only be changed by restarting the program (or directly changing your files and reloading the screen).
  - The *local environment* consists of all notes currently matching your search query.